Get

 7. Severe Vomiting or Diarrhea

 Persistent and severe vomiting or diarrhea can lead to dehydration, which, if left untreated, can lead to confusion, collapse, coma, and even death.
-Vomiting and diarrhea in the young and elderly are even more problematic and need to be seen by your vet as soon as possible.
+Vomiting and diarrhea in the young and elderly are even more problematic and need to be seen by a vet as soon as possible.

 8. Inability to Urinate or Defecate